- The main uses for the OEIS are:

 - The search terms can be single numbers,

-sequences of numbers, single words or sequences of words.
+sequences of numbers, words or strings of words.

 - Sequences of numbers should be separated with commas.

-- Word sequences should be enclosed in double quotes.
+- Strings of words may be enclosed in double quotes.

 - You can separate search terms with | (no spaces around